Homalometron pallidum: Description

 Stafford used these diagnostic characteristics when he formally described the species in 1904.
-He was criticized for doing so in 1907 by the German parasitologist Arthur Looss who considered the description insufficient, pointing out that it was not possible to use this description to distinguish this species from other similar parasitic trematodes.
+He was criticized for doing so in 1907 by German parasitologist Arthur Looss who considered the description insufficient, pointing out that it was not possible to use this description to distinguish this species from other similar parasitic trematodes.

 Distribution

 Homalometron pallidum is found on the eastern seaboard of Canada and the United States.
 Its range extends from Prince Edward Island and the Gulf of St. Lawrence southwards to the Gulf of Mexico.
 It is found in the tidal creeks, estuaries and salt water marshes where its host species occur.